Your Dynamics 365 launch is a pivotal milestone, marking the moment where preparation meets user expectations.

 Strategic Planning: Though customisation can enhance user experiences, it should be cautiously used.
 Ask whether a specific feature customisation benefits everyone or just a select few.

-Integration of third-party applications into your CRM system should streamline processes and enhance productivity.
-It’s vital, however, to determine how CRM should interact with these data sources.
+Integration of third-party applications into your CRM system should simplify processes and enhance productivity.
+However, it’s vital to determine how it should interact with these data sources.
 This should include establishing the direction of data flow, implementing rules for record updates, scheduling synchronisation processes, and establishing a master record to ensure data quality.

 Testing and Quality Assurance